hadexversum/HaDeX/inst/HaDeX/docs/calc_type.md

-## Choose values
+## Choose calculation results type values

-- absolute
-- relative
+### Relative (default)

+The results are shown as the percentage of maximum deuteration - measured sample in case of experimental calculations or with theoretical values.

+### Absolute

+The results are shown in Daltons.